observatorium/observatorium/docs/proposals/20230130-go-configuration.md

 Templating via jsonnet, while achievable, often results in complex, unreadable code, and due to no doc generation and low IDE support becomes virtually undiscoverable.
 Codifying and abstracting operational practices and knowledge in jsonnet is difficult and time-consuming, due to the lack of type safety and testing practices.
 In certain cases, pre-existing upstreams also cannot be used and jsonnet templating needs to be written manually.

-Furthermore, for a project like Observatorium, this leads to a complex-to-adopt and messy installation model.
-An end-user is forced to go through one of the below,
-* Scale the steep learning curve of jsonnet initially (if needed), and understand complex Observatorium jsonnet library internals and abstractions (without documentation or discoverability) to be able to configure it exactly according to needs (sometimes even rewrite for customizability)
+Furthermore, for a project like Observatorium, this leads to a complex-to-adopt installation model, especially for those not familiar with jsonnet.
+An end-user is forced to go through one of the below,* Scale the steep learning curve of jsonnet initially (if needed), and understand complex Observatorium jsonnet library internals and abstractions (without documentation or discoverability) to be able to configure it exactly according to needs (sometimes even rewrite for customizability)
 * Copy over pre-generated YAML in observatorium/observatorium and change it manually
 * Reference generated YAML and rewrite it in templating the end-user is comfortable with